idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 !listing /pbfhr/steady/ss1_combined.i block=Mesh

-The geometry is also sepcified in the `WallDistance` model, which is used to account for the presence of the wall in material closures.
+The geometry is also specified in the `WallDistance` model, which is used to account for the presence of the wall in material closures.
 For the Mk1-FHR we use a `WallDistanceAngledCylindricalBed` which is specific to the shape of this core.
+This is defined in the `[UserObjects]` block.

 !listing /pbfhr/steady/ss1_combined.i block=UserObjects/wall_dist